TheTradingWarrior/grindmodeactivated.github.io/docs/Crypto/HPLvaults.md

+# Hyperliquid vaults - the search for alpha

 Went through all vaults in Hyperlid, looking for alpha ...
 The average crypto participant couldn't care less about it but if all I want is beta I'd rather just buy BTC.
 In traditional finance markets, it's very hard to do this kind of analysis but in crypto vaults provide a very interesting opportunity.
 Obviously alpha is scarce but the data is out there for us to look at in a way that doesn't exist in tradfi.
 ### Methodology